 Regarding jobs supported and GHG emissions, changes to the Joint Impact Model (JIM) methodology led to the restatement of the numbers for 2020.
 For jobs supported, the number changed from 427,489 to 672,492 (36% increase).
 For GHG emissions, the number changed from 2,939,695 to 4,962,939 tCO2e (69% increase).
 A summary of the methodological changes can be found in the sections ‘Jobs supported’ and ‘GHG emissions’ further down in this chapter.
 A full overview of the changes to the methodology can be found on our website.

 Following the launch of the 2X Collaborative, the 2X Challenge eligibility criteria have been reviewed and a new counting method for indirect investments has been applied as of 2021.
 As a result, for several transactions only 30% of the total commitment would be tallied, relatively decreasing our annual contribution to the program in comparison to 2020.

-The figures and percentages in this annual report (not the annual accounts) include the figures for FMO and its subsidiaries as well as those of the FMO-managed government funds, unless explicitly stated.
-The assets advised on by FMO IM for third parties are not included in this annual report.
+The figures and percentages in this annual report (not the annual accounts) include the figures for FMO and its subsidiaries as well as those of the FMO-managed public funds, unless stated otherwise.

 For the closing-of-the-books processes, data was taken from our internal systems.
 Data pertaining to our portfolio was taken from financial systems.
 Non-financial elements of our portfolio, specifically data for measuring impact and footprint, are based on data from customers and macroeconomic data sources.
 Information on human resources comes from our HR systems and is linked to our salary administration system.